Azure/azure-iot-sdk-csharp/iothub/device/samples/convention-based-samples/readme.md

     async (commandRequest, userContext) =>
     {
         // This API does not support setting command-level callbacks.
-        // For this reason we'll switch through the command name returned and handle each root-level command. switch (commandRequest.CommandName)
+        // For this reason we'll need to inspect the commandRequest.CommandName for the request command and perform the actions accordingly.
+        // Refer to the ThermostatSample.cs for a complete sample implementation.

+        if (commandRequest.CommandName == "reboot")
         {
-            case "reboot":
             try
                 {
                     int delay = commandRequest.GetData<int>();
                     await Task.Delay(delay * 1000);